German 'Grexit' calls raise pressure on Merkel

 European Commission President Jean-Claude Juncker, speaking in the European Parliament in Strasbourg, warned: "There are some in the European Union who openly or secretly are working to exclude Greece from the euro zone."

-German officials have signaled that they are open to stretching out the maturities of Europe's loans to Greece, but first they want Tsipras to commit to reforms of Greek pensions, the labor market and the tax system.
+German officials have signalled that they are open to stretching out the maturities of Europe's loans to Greece, but first they want Tsipras to commit to reforms of Greek pensions, the labour market and the tax system.

 They have all but ruled out a "haircut", or outright writedown of the value of the loans, because this is seen in Merkel's entourage as politically dangerous.